What is Domestic Violence in General?

 Will Domestic Violence Affect My Child Custody Case?

 Answer: very possibly.
 The Alaska legislature passed a law over a decade ago that dramatically changed how trial courts handle child custody cases which involve domestic violence allegations (against either a spouse, intimate partner, or children of those relationships).
-If you meet with a lawyer about a custody case and this topic is not addressed thoroughly, you might consider consulting a different lawyer altogether.
+If you meet with a criminal lawyer about a custody case and this topic is not addressed thoroughly, you might consider consulting a different lawyer altogether.
 It is too important not to cover from Day One if there were any allegations — including ones where the police were never involved — of domestic abuse by one or both partners.

 In short, Alaska Statute 25.24.150 creates a (rebuttable) presumption against sharing physical or legal custody of one’s children if that parent has ever committed two or more acts of “domestic violence,” or caused serious physical injury during any one incident.
 This includes acts of violence that were never reported to the police and for which the person was never convicted.
 Yes, that means your spouse or partner can simply make allegations against you, without corroborating proof or a conviction, and keep you from sharing legal or physical custody of your children.
 There are some avenues for relief from the application of this rather draconian law, but they are nuanced and not intuitive.
 So, it is important that you not commit or attempt to commit anything resembling domestic abuse against any child or domestic partner/spouse.
 And if you are accused of doing so, you must seek qualified help.